Contact Us for a Free Consultation (213) 542-0979

 • with the possibility of parole.

-A defendant will be required to serve at least 15 years in prison if the victim was an on-duty police officer or firefighter.
+A defendant must serve at least 15 years in prison if the victim is an on-duty police officer or firefighter.

 Attempted second-degree murder is punishable by five, seven, or nine years in the state prison.
 Both degrees also carry a $10,000 fine.

-A felony conviction will also result is loss of gun rights and will count as a “strike” under California's three strikes law.
+A felony conviction will also result in the loss of gun rights and will count as a “strike” under California's three strikes law.
+This can have serious implications for your future, affecting your ability to find employment and housing.

 Sentencing enhancements

-There are also sentencing enhancements that adds more time to defendant's sentence, such as:
+There are also sentencing enhancements that add more time to a defendant's sentence, such as:

 • Penal Code 186.22 PC – criminal street gang enhancement;